Alvee3120/Bangla-OCR/README.md

 # Bangla-OCR
 Implementing google gemini api to make this OCR
+This app can extract text from image